 Clare met her husband up in Niue and they have a young son who attends a local school.
 She is passionate about her job, gardening and cooking!
 She has a special interest in children, teenagers and women's health.

 Dr David Smylie gained his medical degree from Aberdeen University, and completed specialist training in General Practice at Frimley Park Hospital in Surrey, England.
 In 1992 Dr David moved to Paeroa, New Zealand where he helped establish the new Paeroa Medical Centre.
 In 1999, after a spell as a Registrar in Endocrinology at Waikato Hospital, Dr David and his family moved to Connecticut USA, where he worked as a Family Practitioner.
 In 2004 Dr David became a partner at NorthCare Medical Centre in Hamilton.
 Dr David also spent time in Melbourne as medical director of a primary care clinic before working in various parts of Australia - including some remote Aboriginal communities.
 Dr David enjoys all aspects of General medicine, especially paediatrics, dermatology and travel medicine.
 Dr David has been with our team since 2016.

 Dr Khalil completed his training at Cairo University and then qualified from the Royal College of Surgeons, Ireland, with special training in Urology.
 He is a very experienced GP who has worked in Ireland and the UK for 20 years before making the decision to immigrate to NZ in 2009.
 For the past 9 years he has worked at Matamata Medical Centre whilst recently relocating to Cambridge with his wife and family.
 Dr Khalil is also experienced in emergency medicine and minor surgery, including vasectomies.

 Dr Khalil and Irish wife, Bernadette, met while they both worked at a hospital in Ireland.
 They have two sons.
-Stephen (23) is studying at Auckland University and Jonathan (17) is head boy at St Peters College.
+Stephen and Jonathan.
 In his spare time Fayez enjoys cycling, running and socialising with his family.